 Do not modify the Secure Site Seal in any way.
 Your unique Seal is a symbol of your website's authenticity and security and any change to it diminishes its value.
-To best display the Seal on your website, we offer three sizes to choose from, as well as a transparent or white background option.

 Why does my organization name get cut off on the displayed Seal?

 The Seal can display your organization name on up to two lines of approximately 16 characters each.
 Any remaining characters at the end of the second line are not displayed on the Seal.
 However, the full organization name always appears on the Seal splash page when a customer clicks the Seal.